joich7/pseudocode-project/pseudocode.md

     - Storage for all ingredients such as:
         - Eggs
         - Cheese
-        - Milk
 - pan
+    - used for cooking ingredients
 ## Functions
-- crack()
-    - take item and break over
 - Search()
-    - if item needs to be used for omelet collect it, else look elsewhere in fridge
+    - IF item needs to be used for omelet collect it, else look elsewhere in fridge
 - CheckTemp()
-    - while pan == cold, wait one minute then repeat process
+    - IF the pan is still cold, wait one minute then check again, ELSE if the pan is hot move on.
 ## Steps
-- Open Fridge
+- Open Fridge and Search() for correct items and collect them
-- function to check where Items are.
-- while number of eggs in the pan is less that three continue to crack(eggs)
+- crack three eggs into bowl
+- turn burner on medium to heat up
 - use CheckTemp(pan) until hot then move onto next step
-- pour egges into pan
+- pour eggs into pan then wait 6 minutes
+- Turn burner off
+- add hand full of cheese ontop of eggs

+- fold eggs over to form an omelet by taking one corner of the eggs to other side